ibm-cloud-docs/logs-router/howto/onboard-cloud-logs-tenant.md

 ```
 {: codeblock}

+For more information, see [Creating a S2S authorization to grant access to send logs to {{site.data.keyword.logs_full_notm}}](/docs/logs-router?topic=logs-router-iam-service-auth-logs-routing).

 ## Retrieving your {{site.data.keyword.logs_full_notm}} information
 {: #onboard-cloud-logs-tenant-retrieve-information}
+{: cli}
+{: step}

-To onboard as an {{site.data.keyword.logs_full_notm}} tenant, you must supply information about the destination where you want logs delivered.
+You must supply information about the destination where you want logs delivered.
 You need to supply the following information for your {{site.data.keyword.la_full_notm}} instance:
 - The instance [CRN](/docs/account?topic=account-crn)
 - The ingress endpoint and port